What chronic stress is doing to your sex life

 2. Insomnia

-3. Inability to concentrate
+3. Difficulty to concentrating

 4. Loss of appetite